Make an appeal

 Are all appeals the same?

 Appeals for primary and secondary schools during the normal admissions round are known as ‘block or multiple appeals.’
-This is because there are usually a number of parents appealing for Reception or Year 7 places at one particular school.
+This is because there are usually several parents appealing for Reception or Year 7 places at one school.

 Appeals for all other year groups or for mid-year transfers, are known as ‘transfer appeals’ as they could occur at any time during the school year.